mardiros/blacksmith/README.rst

-Consuming an API is not just about doing HTTP requests, it has to be designed for failure, monitoring, and service discovery with an elegant abstraction. blacksmith aims to provide a solution for developers to write clean client code, and for ops to monitor api calls also on the client side.
+Consuming an API is not just about doing HTTP requests, it has to be designed for failure, monitoring, and service discovery with an elegant abstraction. blacksmith aims to provide a solution for developers to write clean client code and for ops to monitor api calls also on the client side.